 How Social Media Sites Are Managed

-The NIDDK social media accounts—on websites such as Facebook, Linked-In, Twitter, and YouTube—are managed by the staff of the NIDDK Information Office, NIDDK Information Clearinghouses, and Education Programs, which are services of the NIDDK, NIH.
+The NIDDK social media accounts—on websites such as Facebook, LinkedIn, Twitter, and YouTube—are managed by the staff of the NIDDK, and NIDDK’s Health Information Service and Education Programs, which are services of the NIDDK, NIH.

 If you connect with the NIDDK on any social media site, you can expect some or all of the following: